JackAdams/meteor-transactions/README.md

 write

 	Posts.remove({_id:post_id},{tx:true});

-	// or
+	// OR

 	tx.remove(Posts,post_id);

 Note for the second syntax style: instead of the `post_id`, you can just throw in the whole `post` document.
 E.g. `tx.remove(Posts,post)` where `post = {_id:"asjkhd2kg92nsglk2g",text:"My lame post"}`

+_We recommend using the first syntax style, as that won't require any refactoring of your app if you remove the babrahams:transactions package.
+The second syntax is really just to support older apps and packages that rely on it._

-The last thing you'll need to do is include the undo/redo buttons widget:
+The last thing you'll need to do is include the undo/redo buttons widget in a template:

 	{{> undoRedoButtons}}